subquery/subql-starter/Moonriver/moonriver-evm-starter/README.md

 [SubQuery](https://subquery.network) is a fast, flexible, and reliable open-source data indexer that provides you with custom APIs for your web3 project across all of our supported networks.
 To learn about how to get started with SubQuery, [visit our docs](https://academy.subquery.network).

-**This SubQuery project indexes all transfers and approval events for the [SolarBeam token](https://moonriver.moonscan.io/address/0x6bd193ee6d2104f14f94e2ca6efefae561a4334b) (`0x6bd193ee6d2104f14f94e2ca6efefae561a4334b`) on Moonriver's EVM**
+**This SubQuery project indexes all transfers and approval events for the [SolarBeam token](https://moonriver.moonscan.io/address/0x6bd193ee6d2104f14f94e2ca6efefae561a4334b) (`0x6bd193ee6d2104f14f94e2ca6efefae561a4334b`) on Moonriver's EVM as well as transfers related to Substrate**

 ## Start